 - Appliances, such as dishwashers, disposals, ovens, microwaves, and sprinkler systems

 New homebuyers can skip the home inspection stage.
 The risk is that unknown issues with the home could crop up after you move in, when it’s too late for the builder to fix them (and pay for them).

 Make sure your builder has a warranty in place if you decide to skip an inspection on your new home.
-This can protect you if something goes wrong after you’ve closed.
+That can protect you if something goes wrong after you’ve closed.
 These warranties often last from one to 10 years.
 It depends on the type of workmanship and materials.

 The Bottom Line

 Don’t judge a book by its cover.
-A new home may look flawless to the naked eye, but this doesn’t mean it’s perfect below the surface.
+A new home may look flawless to the naked eye, but that doesn’t mean it’s perfect below the surface.
 Calling in a qualified home inspector can ensure that you’re making the best decision.